sharetribe/flex-docs/src/docs/cookbook-payments/stripe-connect-platform-review/index.md

 ## How to apply for Connect review at Stripe

-You should first follow the regular instructions to setup Stripe in your Sharetribe marketplace.
+You should first [follow the regular instructions](/cookbook-payments/set-up-and-use-stripe/) to setup Stripe in your Sharetribe marketplace.
 When enabling Stripe Connect and registering your Platform, you may be prompted with some additional questions.
-Here they are.
+The steps 1-4 show examples of what kind of questions you may be asked during the registration process.

 Note that there may be some variations based on your country or industry.
 Stripe advise to contact their support team however their